 - Diversity and inclusion initiatives.
 This goes far beyond gender or race discrimination.
 Intersectionality in the workplace (i.e. overlapping biases) is a major priority for HR teams that want to treat all employees fairly.

-As a final note, remember that talent management begins with talent acquisition.
+As a final note, remember that a good talent management process begins with talent acquisition.
 You shouldn’t just think how to best manage your employees; you also need to make sure you’re bringing the right people on board.

 More Talent Management resources: